shdwmtr/steambrew/docs/ui/developers/themes/publishing.md

 - NSFW Content
 - Political Content
 - Gifs/Images involving real people
-- Talking about anything other than you're theme
+- Talking about anything other than your theme
 - Any fully paid services

 **Permitted:**